-Iona's blonde hair was loose, and fell down the sides of her face, instead of the normal tied to the back fashion.
+Iona's blonde hair was loose and fell down the sides of her face, instead of the normal tied to the back fashion.

 "Understandable.
-When duty calls, you have to answer it.
-My mother is-" Iona's words faltered as she glimpsed the sparkling necklace on her friend's neck.
+When duty calls, you have to respond to it.
+My mother is..."
+Iona's words faltered as she glimpsed the sparkling necklace on her friend's neck.
 "By Vulcan, where did you get that?"

 "It was a gift."
-Ri said.
+Ri explained.

-'You have no idea.' the strawberry blonde thought.
+'You have no idea.'
+Ri cogitated.